2022 Maryland House of Delegates election: District 7A

 Following the 2020 redistricting cycle, District 7 was split into two districts, 7A and 7B.
-8th District incumbent Joseph C. Boteler III, who was elected in 2018 with 16.7 percent of the vote, was drawn into the new District 7A, where he is running for a second term.
-Kathy Szeliga, who was re-elected in 2018 with 25.4 percent of the vote, is running for a third term in District 7A.
+8th District incumbent Joseph C. Boteler III, who was elected in 2018 with 16.7 percent of the vote, was drawn into the new District 7A, where he was running for a second term.
+Kathy Szeliga, who was re-elected in 2018 with 25.4 percent of the vote, was running for a third term in District 7A.
 The new District 7A encompasses east Baltimore County, including Kingsville and Bowleys Quarters.

 District 7B

 Following the 2020 redistricting cycle, District 7 was split into two districts, 7A and 7B.
-First-term incumbent Lauren Arikan and fifth-term incumbent Richard Impallaria, both Republicans who won in 2018 with 23.3 and 22.5 percent of the vote respectively, are running for re-election to a second and sixth term.
+First-term incumbent Lauren Arikan and fifth-term incumbent Richard Impallaria, both Republicans who won in 2018 with 23.3 and 22.5 percent of the vote respectively, were running for re-election to a second and sixth term.
 The new 7B district runs along the borders of Baltimore and Harford counties.

 District 8

 The new 8th district consists of part of Baltimore County, including Perry Hall and Parkville.
-Democratic incumbents Carl W. Jackson, who was appointed to the seat on October 21, 2019, following the resignation of state delegate Eric M. Bromwell, and first-term incumbent Harry Bhandari, who was elected in 2018 with 17.7 percent of the vote, are running for re-election.
-Republican incumbent Joseph C. Boteler III was redrawn into District 7A, where he is running for a second term.
+Democratic incumbents Carl W. Jackson, who was appointed to the seat on October 21, 2019, following the resignation of state delegate Eric M. Bromwell, and first-term incumbent Harry Bhandari, who was elected in 2018 with 17.7 percent of the vote, were running for re-election.
+Republican incumbent Joseph C. Boteler III was redrawn into District 7A, where he was running for a second term.

 District 9A

 The new District 9A encompasses north Howard County, including Cooksville, Lisbon, and Clarksville, and part of Montgomery County.
-Two-term Republican incumbent Trent Kittleman, who was re-elected in 2018 with 30.6 percent of the vote, is running for a third term while Reid Novotny, who was appointed to the seat on January 13, 2021, following the resignation of Warren E. Miller, announced on January 11, 2022, that he would run for state Senate instead of seeking a full term.
+Two-term Republican incumbent Trent Kittleman, who was re-elected in 2018 with 30.6 percent of the vote, was running for a third term while Reid Novotny, who was appointed to the seat on January 13, 2021, following the resignation of Warren E. Miller, announced on January 11, 2022, that he would run for state Senate instead of seeking a full term.

 District 9B

 The new District 9B includes all of Ellicott City in Howard County.
-First-term Democratic incumbent Courtney Watson, who was elected in 2018 with 57.4 percent of the vote, is running for a second term.
+First-term Democratic incumbent Courtney Watson, who was elected in 2018 with 57.4 percent of the vote, was running for a second term.